 A thin little vest is great, but when it’s pouring rain or spitting sleet or snow—and you have to get in and out of your vehicle 20 times a shift—you need to stay covered.
 On top of that, you have enough to carry; so an umbrella isn’t your best choice.
 It could be time to head to the outdoor store or another reasonable purveyor to grab up wearable gear you can use to protect yourself.

 Just how much protection you need depends on the gig.
-If you’re doing delivery only, you may want to go all out and consider full suits like these.
+If you’re doing delivery only, you may want to go all out and consider full suits.
 After all, you’ll be walking back and forth from your car, a lot.

 It’s probably wise to choose a jacket that has some reflective elements.
 When it’s cloudy and rainy, you need to be visible to motorists who might otherwise miss seeing you.